spennington1394/sql-challenge/README.md

 Step 4:

 Imported 6 csv files into PostgreSQL utilizing the table schema created and began to query.
-Queries looked at:
+Queries looked at: employee salary, employees off of hire date, and employees within the sales and development departments.

+Step 5:

+Utilized Jupyter Notebook to query same information with SQLAlchemy to create visualizations of employee salary and a bar chart off of salary by title.